UniqueSecure/MePOS-Print-button-WIFI-USB/README.md

 ```
 MePOS mePOS = new MePOS(context, MePOSConnectionType.USB);
 ```
-4. Finally send to the printer the receipt prevously created.
+4. Finally send to the printer the receipt previously created.
 ```
 mePOS.print(receipt);
 ```
-5. For wifi printing create a wifi instance as follows.
+5. For wifi printing create a wifi instance as follows:
 ```
 MePOS mePOS = new MePOS(context, MePOSConnectionType.WIFI);
 mePOS.getConnectionManager().setConnectionIPAddress("192.168.1.64");